joglomedia/easydock-linux/README.md

 ## Security Vulnerabilities and Bugs

-If you discover any security vulnerability or any bug within easydock, please open an issue.
+If you discover any security vulnerability or any bug within _EasyDock Linux_, please open an issue.

 ## Awesome People

-EasyDock Linux is an open-source project licensed under the MIT license with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. :purple_heart:
+**EasyDock Linux** is an open-source project licensed under the MIT license with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. :purple_heart:

 Thank you for considering contributing to this project!